 - About total traffic, if there is only one period it is the AADT (average annual daily traffic) without any weighting for HGVs, if there are different periods, it is the "AAPT" (average annual traffic for the period), still without weighting for heavier vehicles.
 The AAPTs for all periods weighted by the period time ratios should equal the AADT.
-Total traffic is for one direction if directions A & B are separated, it is the total of both if they are not separated in the computations. - About HGV ratio, it is the number of HGVs (including those transporting DGs) divided by the total number of vehicles, - About Bus/Coaches ratio, it is the number of bus or coaches divided by the total number of vehicles, - About Light vehicle and HGV/Bus average speed, they are used in order to calculate the density of road users on route sections where traffic is fluid. - About the number of lanes (dir A+B) parameter: In fact, if entering twice the same section at the same period because directions A and B are separated somewhere on the route, THE USER MUST INDICATE ONLY THE LANES OF THE DIRECTION (S)HE IS ANSWERING FOR !
+Total traffic is for one direction if directions A & B are separated, it is the total of both if they are not separated in the computations. - About HGV ratio, it is the number of HGVs (including those transporting DGs) divided by the total number of vehicles, - About Bus/Coaches ratio, it is the number of bus or coaches divided by the total number of vehicles, - About Light vehicle and HGV/Bus average speed, they are used in order to: - Calculate the conditional probabilities of DG scenarios once an accident occurs, - Calculate the density of road users on route sections where traffic is fluid. - About the number of lanes (dir A+B) parameter: In fact, if entering twice the same section at the same period because directions A and B are separated somewhere on the route, THE USER MUST INDICATE ONLY THE LANES OF THE DIRECTION (S)HE IS ANSWERING FOR !